Sometimes, an opportunity presents itself to you when you least expect it. For Officeworx, an unforeseen acquisition became a gateway to new markets.

 Officeworx Ltd are a Cheltenham-based company, offering complete office solutions to Gloucestershire businesses and beyond.
 While the prospect of future expansion was on the horizon, it wasn’t something the company was actively engaging in.

-However, Rob and Paul, Directors of Officeworx, were intrigued when they received a company sale notification for Knights & Hyde, another stationer based in Corby.
+However, back in 2017, Rob and Paul, Directors of Officeworx, were intrigued when they received a company sale notification for Knights & Hyde, another stationer based in Corby.
 Not only did it appear to be a near carbon copy of Officeworx in terms of business activities and operations, but it was an ideal location to enable Officeworx to expand their geographical presence – an opportunity not to be missed.